 Sustained □ Denied Date Issued Agency Head or Designee STEP 2 - STATEWIDE LEVEL Instructions If your appeal has been denied at the agency level, you have 15 calendar days from the date you receive the agency level decision to appeal to the Statewide Performance Evaluation Appeals Board.
 To do so, complete this form in the space provided below.
 Attach legible copies of your performance program and evaluation forms, worksheets, and any other pertinent documents.
 Employees must send these documents by Certified Mail - Return Receipt Requested to the Statewide Performance Evaluation Appeals Board, c/o Governor's Office of Employee Relations, 2 Empire State Plaza, Suite 1201, Albany, NY 12223-1250.
 You must provide reasons for your disagreement with the agency level decision, and sign and date the form where indicated.
 You must also send a copy of this Appeals Form to your Agency Personnel Office.
 Employees (with the exception of Management/Confidential employees) are entitled to appear before the Statewide Appeals Board to explain their reasons for disagreement with the agency level decision.
 If you wish to do so you must indicate this by checking the box below.
-CSEA- PEF- and DC-37-represented employees are entitled to be accompanied by a representative appointed by their

-respective unions. ompleyeds are emilied to be accompanied to by a representative ap pointed by their

-Reasons for Disagreement with STEP 1 - A AGENCY LEVEL decision:

-(Attach additional sheets, if necessary)

-☐ I request a personal appearance before the Statewide Appeals Board (PS&T, ASU, ISU, OSU, DMNA, RI RSU only)

-Employee's Signature Date Submitted

-Mailing Address Street City State Zip Code

-Home Telephone () Work Telephone ()

-Area Code Area Code

-STATEWIDE APPEALS BOARD DECISION DN

-Date Request Received by Statewide Appe eals Board

-Your appeal has been reviewed by the Statewide Appeals Board.
-We have: Sustained Denied your appeal.

-As a result of this action, your rating for this s evaluation period is

-Signed Date
+CSEA-, PEF- and DC-37-represented employees are entitled to be accompanied by a representative appointed by their respective unions.
+Reasons for Disagreement with STEP 1 - AGENCY LEVEL decision: \\\\\\\ (Attach additional sheets, if necessary) ☐ I request a personal appearance before the Statewide Appeals Board (PS&T, ASU, ISU, OSU, DMNA, RRSU only) Employee's Signature \\\\\\ Date Submitted\\\\\ Mailing Address City Street State Zip Code Area Code Work Telephone (\\\\\) \\\\ Area Code Home Telephone (\ STATEWIDE APPEALS BOARD DECISION Date Request Received by Statewide Appeals Board Your appeal has been reviewed by the Statewide Appeals Board.
+We have: ☐ Sustained ☐ Denied your appeal.
+As a result of this action, your rating for this evaluation period is \\\\ Date \\\\